Now Offering Shockwave Therapy

 These measures are typically enough to halt or slow the progression of your bunion.

-If your bunion is severe, your podiatrist may recommend a surgery called a bunionectomy to correct your toes’ positioning and remove the bony protrusion.
+If your bunion is severe, your podiatrist may recommend a surgery called a bunionectomy to correct the positioning of your toe(s) and remove the bony protrusion.